KestrelComputer/kestrel/_posts/2014-10-07-kestrel-adopts-risc-v-isa.md

 Even if we build the RISC processor to touch 16-bit RAM, thus requiring two cycles per instruction fetch, we're still looking at a factor of four improvement in performance for that operation.
 After looking at the code I've written so far, porting it to the RISC should give me close to a 2x performance boost, bus overheads included.

-Finally, and perhaps at long last for many of my readers, Polaris will have a software emulator.
+Finally, and perhaps at long last for many of my readers, Polaris will have a real software emulator.
+Not since the J1-based incarnation of the Kestrel-2 did I have an emulator.
-With the S16X4-based architecture, I am glued to the FPGA development board while hacking.
+Starting with the S16X4-based architecture, though, I became glued to the FPGA development board while hacking.
 But, with my return to software emulation, it means I can hack Kestrel stuff while watching TV next to my future wife.
 I haven't been able to do that since early 2011.
-But, more importantly, it also means *you* get to play with the Kestrel, at least initially in a reduced, simpler form.
+Perhaps more importantly, it also means *you* get to play with the Kestrel, at least initially in a reduced, simpler form.
 For example, I'll probably start with an MGIA-based display, for emulating the MGIA is relatively simple, but the CGIA will be substantially more difficult to emulate.
 Yet, it's very simple to make a hardware CGIA implementation come up in "MGIA-mode."
 Thus, there should be "upward" compatibility (from emulator to hardware) at the very least.